farkalit76/usman-documents/README.md

 # usman-documents
-This folder contains the following documnets.
+This folder contains the following documnets including the distributed computing systems.
 1. Spring-boot Micro Services as REST
 2. Kafka
 3. Redis